-As to the flavor – this is a tasty traditional salsa that lets the natural fruitiness of the ghost pepper shine.
+As to the flavor – this is a tasty tomato-based salsa that lets the natural fruitiness of the ghost pepper shine.
+It doesn’t get fancy on ingredients – simply bhut jolokia, tomatoes, garlic, and onions as the primary tastes.
 These chilies have a slow burn, so the heat is an intense build up over time.
 You’ll taste the tangy tomato and earthy onion too before getting body slammed by the spice.

 - 1 to 2 ghost peppers 1 insane heat, 2 “the devil’s side”, diced